-- If multiple DHCP responses are received, then the DNS server address will be taken from the DHCP response received on the control network first, then from other control-enabled media networks in order of decreasing backplane slot number.
+- If multiple DHCP responses are received, then the DNS server address will be taken from the DHCP response received on the "Control" network interface first, then from other control-enabled AVB network interfaces in order of decreasing backplane slot number.

 - If a user specified static Default Gateway address is provided, then it will be used.

 - If no static Default Gateway address is specified and auto IP addressing is enabled, then the Default Gateway address will be taken from the DHCP response.

-- If multiple DHCP responses are received, then the Default Gateway address will be taken from the DHCP response received on the control network first, then from other control-enabled media networks in order of decreasing backplane slot number.
+- If multiple DHCP responses are received, then the Default Gateway address will be taken from the DHCP response received on the "Control" network interface first, then from other control-enabled AVB network unterfaces in order of decreasing backplane slot number.

 Expanders & Remotes

 A Server, ServerIO or TesiraFORTÉ will discover expanders and control devices using Biamp’s proprietary discovery protocol.
 Because this protocol is not routable, expanders and remote control devices cannot be discovered on distant subnets.

 - An expander (audio or logic) must be on the same subnet as the server configured as its proxy host (audio expanders must be on the AVB network only)